csci104/site/_includes/writeups/ll-recursion2.md

 #### Testing

-While we will only test your `llpivot` and `llfilter` functions, you will probably want to write some `main` code to actually test it.
-We have provided a skeleton file `llrec-test.cpp` in `homework-resources/{{page.hwpath}}/list-recursion` with some helpful function to read integers into a linked list from a file, print out a linked list, and deallocate the nodes in a linked list.
-You may use them as you see fit to test your code.
+We will not provide any **formal** tests for this problem.
+Instead, you will be required to think through the various input cases that should be tested to ensure your code works in all cases.
+We have provided a skeleton file `llrec-test.cpp` in `resources/{{page.hwpath}}` with a `main()` and some helper functions that read in values from a file to create a linked list, print a linked list, and deallocate a linked list.
+By filling in contents of input files you can test various situations and run your functions on those inputs.
+We have provided a `Makefile` with a target `llrec-test` that will compile the necessary code into an executable named `llrec-test`.

-Updated your `Makefile` in your `homework-resources/{{page.hwpath}}` folder to have a target `llrec-test` that will compile the necessary code into an executable named `llrec-test`.
-Remember, we never "compile" header files.
-They get compiled as they get included into actual `.cpp` files.
+**After submission,** we will test your code with our own full test suite and assign points based on those tests.